Texas Holdem Terms

 Cut Off

-The position to the right of the dealer button at the poker table.
+The cut-off position is to the right of the dealer button at the poker table.

 Dead Man’s Hand